 - When a case involving a young person with a significant or complex disability or complex medical needs is recommended for closure who is 16 years 9 months or more (but will not be 18 when the case closes), seek the endorsement of the Principal Practitioner to close the case.
 This applies when an investigation has been completed, whether substantiated or not, and at any phase following investigation.

-If direct child protection involvement with a young person with a significant or complex disability or complex medical needs is ceasing at or after 16 years 9 months but before 18 years of age, it is critical that appropriate arrangements are in place to provide continued support.
+If direct child protection involvement with a young person with a significant or complex disability or complex medical needs is ceasing at or after 16 years 9 months but before 18 years of age, it is critical that appropriate arrangements are in place as early as possible to provide continued support and the provision of an extended period of transition.
 This will increase safeguarding for vulnerable young people who are close to, or are 17, where thereafter Child Protection no longer has statutory authority to intervene.

 - Confirm with the family what funded supports are being accessed, including any support coordination services, and contact the service providers directly to obtain information about the child’s disability/complex medical needs, engagement with services and their views about the child and family circumstances.